kohlschuetter/zedk/README.md

 Cross-compilation is supported (tested on macOS with Apple Silicon).
 Currently, the only target platform is `x86_64`.

 Due to some bugs in newer versions of EDK II, to get to a working solution, _zedk_ allows building and combining multiple versions from source control.
-Custom UEFI programs are simply kept in a separate branch and referred to during build.

 Additionally, `setup_var.efi` is built from source as well.
 It is used to control an NVRAM variable (`AmiSetupFormSetVar`), which causes the Setup environment to temporarily reveal the hidden Setup entries.
 This change may persist on some platforms (Lenovo 7000k?) but is temporary on others (Lenovo Tiny) — which is exactly why we have to launch Setup via UEFI shell/zedk.